CuB3y0nd/assembly.rip/src/content/posts/cs-notes/CSAPP.md

 #### Observations

 - $|TMin|=TMax+1$
-  - Asymmetric range (Every positive value can represent as a negative value, but $TMin$ cannot represent as a positive value)
+  - Asymmetric range (Every positive value can be represented as a negative value, but $TMin$ cannot be represented as a positive value)
 - $UMax\ =\ 2\cdot TMax+1$

 ### Difference between Unsigned & Signed Numeric Values